Published on May 17, 2022

 An ulcer is an open wound or sore that does not heal and keeps returning.
 It most often affects people with diabetes, peripheral neuropathy, and circulation problems (neurotrophic ulcers).

 Diabetic ulcers often look like a crater or a wedge on your feet.
-They’re usually very small at the earliest stages (1 centimeter wide) but can quickly grow to the size of the entire foot if not treated.
+They’re usually minimal at the earliest stages (1 centimeter wide) but can quickly grow to the size of the entire foot if not treated.
 Diabetic foot ulcers might look yellowish pink, red, grey, or even black when the tissues are dead (necrosis, gangrene).

-Foot ulcers can be found anywhere on the feet and toes although they usually appear on pressure points.
+Foot ulcers can be found anywhere on the feet and toes, although they usually appear on pressure points.
 They can originate from tiny scrapes, cuts, blisters, or puncture on your skin.
-Diabetic peripheral neuropathy often causes a loss of sensation in the lower limb which makes foot ulcers often unnoticed.
+Diabetic peripheral neuropathy often causes a loss of sensation in the lower limb, which makes foot ulcers often unnoticed.

 The Wagner Classification system of diabetic foot ulcers was developed in the 1970s.
 It classifies foot ulcers according to 6 developing stages (from stage 0 to stage 5) according to the severity of the ulcer, its depth, as well as the presence of osteomyelitis (infection of a bone) or gangrene (necrosis, dear of tissues).